 Given that Hong Kong is such a small destination, people tend to think it’s not possible to find any cool hidden sights here.
 But it is!
 Like any metropolis, tucked away in the nooks and crannies of Hong Kong are a world of unique places that few foreigners ever stumble upon.
 So come with me and let’s explore one of Hong Kong’s hidden gems.
-(Two videos further down.)
+(There are two videos further down.)

 Haiphong Road Temporary Market